-Information and communication technology can be defined as the creation, collection, storage, processing, transmission, display and use of information by people and machines (Abimbola, 1988).
-Also, in defining the concept of information and communication technology, the American National Council for Educational Technology (ANCET, 2002) defined ICT as the handling and promoting of information in area of electronic devices.
+Information and communication technology as defined by Khan (2016) is the use of electronic computer and software to convert, store, process, transmit and retrieve information.
+Also, in defining the concept of information and communication technology, the

+American National Council for Educational Technology (ANCET, 2002) defined ICT as the handling and promoting of information in area of electronic devices.
 This has resulted in wide spread of computers all over the world as well as Nigeria.
 This ICT is now found in private sector, public sector, industries, education, government, commerce, entertainment and homes.
 In fact, information and communication technology is a part of modern society.
-Ekieghow (1998) stated that, information and communication technology is not an old wine in the bottle.
 It is a field of human knowledge that is made up of three technologies; computing micro-electronics and telecommunication and how these technologies are used to collect, store, process and distribute any form of information by electronics means.
 Learning through ICTs is more effective as they provide opportunities for using multiple technologies (video, computer and telecommunication).
-Government recognized that the success of any education system depends on the teachers (Fredrickson, 1999).